anantkumarlnu/anantkumarlnu-ASSIGNMENT-2-INFO-6150/README.md

 Going of the similar structure that I followed for the first assignment, I'll list out the core requirements and where they are covered in the assignment:
 Favicon - https://www.drawkit.com/illustrations/chubbs-character-illustrations an image from this collection was cropped and used for the favicon as it kind of matches the color tone of the website

-Table -
+Table - implemented for the referrals section
-Form
+Form - implemented for the comments section
-Images - author image and maybe illustrations about work from the work from home collection Hyperlink - in the nav
+Images - author image and maybe illustrations about work from the work from home collection Hyperlink - in the nav. in the floated column
 Button - reachout button
-audio - 'recommended soundtrack for viewing the page ' video - recent trips section -- same border radius things and header - the page has an header, explanation of implementation is below footer - the page has an footer, explanation of implementation is below summary - the intro portion below the image is written in the summary tag
+audio - audio at the bottom of the page video - recent trips section -done header - the page has an header, explanation of implementation is below footer - the page has an footer, explanation of implementation is below summary - the intro portion below the image is written in the summary tag